 Since November 2011, UNW-DPC has been involved in a major multi-stakeholder capacity development project on the "Safe Use of Wastewater in Agriculture", which brings together half a dozen UN-Water members and partners to engage in regional workshops around the world.
 More information on the project can be found at http://www.ais.unwater.org/wastewater.

-UN-Water Stakeholder Dialogue at Stockholm Worl Water Week
+UN-Water Stakeholder Dialogue at Stockholm World Water Week

-On 3 September 2014, U N-Water will be convening the UN-Water Stakeholder Dialogue on “The Water, Energy and Food-Nexus and the Post-2015 Development Agenda” at the 2014 Stockholm World Water Week.
+On 3 September 2014, UN-Water convened the UN-Water Stakeholder Dialogue on “The Water, Energy and Food-Nexus and the Post-2015 Development Agenda” at the 2014 Stockholm World Water Week.
+Webcast live, the Dialogue was co-convened with the German government and GIZ and implemented by UNW-DPC and UNW-DPAC.